-REQUIRED COURSES Class Hrs Smstr Grade Instructor Phonology - Take at least one phonology/phonetics course selected from: LING 502 - Current Approaches to Phonology (3) LING 503 - Usage-based Phonology (3) Discourse/Syntax : Complete at least one of the following: LING 529 - Discourse Analysis (3) LING 535 - Language Contact (3) Semantics/Cognitive Linguistics : Complete at least 1 of the following: LING 519 - Cognitive Linguistics (3) LING 525 - Semantic Analysis (3) LING 562 - Childhood Bilingualism (3) LING 568 - Seminar in Psycholinguistics (3) Typology/Field Linguistics: Complete at least 1 of the following: LING 513 - Linguistics Field Methods (3) LING 517 - Typology and Universals (3) LING 548 - Grammaticization (3) Sociolinguistics: Complete at least 1 of the following: LING 533 - Sociolinguistic Variation (3) LING 534 - Language and Gender (3)
+REQUIRED COURSES Class Hrs Smstr Grade Instructor Phonology - Take at least one phonology/phonetics course selected from: LING 502 - Current Approaches to Phonology (3) LING 503 - Usage-based Phonology (3) Discourse/Syntax : Complete at least one of the following: LING 529 - Discourse Analysis (3) LING 535 - Language Contact (3) Semantics/Cognitive Linguistics: Complete at least 1 of the following: LING 519 - Cognitive Linguistics (3) LING 525 - Semantic Analysis (3) LING 562 - Childhood Bilingualism (3) LING 568 - Seminar in Psycholinguistics (3) Typology/Field Linguistics: Complete at least 1 of the following: • LING 513 - Linguistics Field Methods (3) • LING 517 - Typology and Universals (3) • LING 548 - Grammaticization (3) Sociolinguistics: Complete at least 1 of the following: • LING 533 - Sociolinguistic Variation (3) • LING 534 - Language and Gender (3)

-NOTE: A seminar on a relevant to approval Ente pic may be substitu r proposed seminar h department Class Hrs Hrs Smstr Grade Instructor Methodology Course: Complete at least one course appropriate to the field of specialization, e.g., LING 510 - Statistical Methods in Linguistics (3) LING 513 - Field Methods (3) LING 569L Experimental Psycholinguistics (3) Sociophonetics (taught under varying course numbers) also satisfies the methodology requirement, as do some seminars taught under the 554 or 590 number (e.g., Experimental Phonetics).
+I ı Ι NOTE: A seminar on a relevant to nic may be substitute d for a courses a hove witl n denartment r proposed seminar co п асрагинен Class Hrs Smstr Grade Instructor Methodology Course: Complete at least one course appropriate to the field of specialization, e.g., LING 510 - Statistical Methods in Linguistics (3) LING 513 - Field Methods (3) LING 569L Experimental Psycholinguistics (3) Sociophonetics (taught under varying course numbers) also satisfies the methodology requirement, as do some seminars taught under the 554 or 590 number (e.g., Experimental Phonetics).
 The course used for the methodology requirement can also be used for any of the other requirements, if appropriate.
 Seminars: Complete at least three advanced seminars (9 credits).
 Advanced linguistics courses not specifically designated as "seminars" can be used to satisfy this requirement; core courses in the Master's program cannot be used to satisfy this requirement.
 Seminar courses include: 1.
-LING 554 - Seminar in Linguistic Theory (3) LING 562 - Childhood Bilingualism (3) LING 568 - Seminar in Psycholinguistics (3) LING 590 - Topics in Linguistics (3) 2.
-Advanced linguistics courses that can be used to satisfy this requirement (if they have not been used to satisfy requirements 1 - 6) include: Ling 510, Ling 511, Ling 513, Ling 515, Ling 517, Ling 519, Ling 548, Ling 560 and Ling 569.
+LING 554 - Seminar in Linguistic Theory (3) LING 562 - Childhood Bilingualism (3) LING 568 - Seminar in Psycholinguistics (3) 2. • LING 590 - Topics in Linguistics (3) Advanced linguistics courses that can be used to satisfy this requirement (if they have not been used to satisfy requirements 1 - 6) include: Ling 510, Ling 511, Ling 513, Ling 515, Ling 517, Ling 519, Ling 548, Ling 560 and Ling 569.
 3. Class Hrs Smstr Grade Instructor

-Additional Coursework: Complete at least 21 credits of additional coursework: Additional coursework to meet the minimum of 48 credit hours of graduate coursework.
-This may include up to 30 credit hours of appropriate courses from the M.A. but at least 18 credit hours must be work beyond the M.A.
-At least 24 credit hours must be completed at UNM and at least 18 credit hours must be at the 500- or 600-level.
-Ling 699: Complete at least 18 credits of: LING 699 - Dissertation (3 - 12)
+Additional Coursework: Complete at least 21 credits of additional coursework:

+Additional coursework to meet the

+minimum of 48 credit hours of graduate coursework.
+This may include up to 30

+credit hours of appropriate courses from the M.A. but at least 18 credit hours must be

+work beyond the M.A.
+At least 24 credit hours must be completed at UNM and at

+least 18 credit hours must be at the 500- or 600-level.

+T' (00 C 1 + +1 +10 +1' C

+Ling 699: Complete at least 18 credits of:

+LING 699 - Dissertation (3 - 12)

-2. Research Skills Requirements. (a) You need to show competency in a language other than your native language - the minimal acceptable level is a grade of B in a fourth semester of a college-level course, or its equivalent. (b) You must show knowledge of the structure of a non-Indo-European language (you may do this with a research paper or by taking Ling.
+language - the minimal acceptable level is its equivalent. (b) You must show knowled do this with a research paper or by taking I Documentation ). (c) You must have compl the equivalent. lge of the structure of a r Ling.
 513 Ling.
-Field Methods or Ling 511 Language Documentation). (c) You must have completed coursework in statistics up to and including ANOVA or the equivalent.
+Field Me non-Indo-Europ ethods or Ling : pean langu 511 Langu age (you may

-A separate "Certification of Language or Research Skill Requirement" form for each of these three requirements must be submitted along with the Application for Candidacy.
+A separate "Certification of Language or R requirements must be submitted along with ach of thes se three

 a) Foreign Language

 b) Non-IE Language

 c) Statistics

 3. Form Committee on Studies

 Chair:

-4. No later than your last semester of coursework: with Committee on Studies, plan qualifying paper.
-Enroll in Ling 697 as necessary to complete paper, but for no more than two semesters.
+4. No later than your last semester of cou Enroll in Ling 697 as necessary to com ying paper.